Atomox/ExampleCode/Tutorials/docker.readme.md

     # to run scripts to install php plugins afterwards.
     container_name: phpfpm_extras

-    # Build from the same directory where this file is.
+    # Build from the php directory, using the dockerfile-php file.
-    build: .
+    build:

-    # The docker file to build.
+      context: ./php
       dockerfile: dockerfile-php

     # PHP uses port 9000.
     ports:
-        - "9000:9000"
+        - 9000

     # Map physical files/directories of config files and code to the machine
     # from our host machine.
 This means it won't get lost on rebuild, but can be